-New staff are also given Keeping Children Safe in Education (KCSIE 2019) and asked to read at least Part 1 and Annex A. Induction Packs also include the latest Staff Handbook, Safeguarding Policy, Whistleblowing Policy, E-Safety Policy, Code of Conduct for Staff, the Behaviour Policy, Children who go Missing in Education and the Acceptable Usage Policy.
+New staff are also given Keeping Children Safe in Education (KCSIE 2022) and asked to read at least Part 1 and Annex A. Staff who will be working directly with children also need to have read Annex B of KCSIE 2022.
+Induction Packs also include the latest Staff Handbook, Safeguarding Policy, Whistleblowing Policy, E-Safety Policy, Code of Conduct for Staff, the Behaviour Policy, Children who go Missing in Education and the Acceptable Usage Policy.
 Some of these documents may be sent by email.